-Sites like PicMonkey are great for non-graphic designers.
-You can edit photos, create social media graphics, utilize their many templates, or create from scratch.
+Sites like PicMonkey are great for non-graphic designers or for those who don’t have Photoshop.
+You can edit photos, create social media graphics, utilize their many templates, or create pins and graphics from scratch.
 It’s a very useful database that I recommend to anyone who isn’t familiar with Photoshop or any graphic design software/experience.

 Join Pinterest Group Boards

 There are hundreds, if not thousands, of group boards on Pinterest dedicated to bloggers sharing their content for different niche markets.
 Many of these boards accept new contributors and they’re a great way to get your content seen and re-pinned.
 Ps.
 Have you followed me on Pinterest?

 There are several blogger groups on Facebook dedicated to helping new bloggers, promoting content between members, and meeting other bloggers in your niche/community.
 This also opens up the opportunities for possible guest posting and collaborations.

 These groups have dedicated threads for promoting posts, gaining Pinterest re-pins/followers, Instagram engagement, and more.
 You need to reciprocate the support for other bloggers as well.
 It’s a very nice and neat idea and I highly recommend it for new bloggers.